SilasHenderson/unsorted-notes-and-scripts/README.md

-random notes, unsorted.  lots of scripts don't work or are in-progress
+these scripts mostly don't work or are in-progress

 #### Client-Side Notebooks (tests)